Kellswork/agirlcodes.dev/posts/golang-setup-html-templates-and-static-assets.md

 1. Create a Static folder in the root directory.
 You can name this folder “public” or “assets” if you want.
 2. Inside the folder, create “**style.css**” file.
-3. Copy and paste the following code into the "style.css" file or you can download the file from [GitHub](https://github.com/Kellswork/golang-todo-app/tree/feat/setup-html-template-and-asset-files/static). (link to file on GitHub).
+3. Copy and paste the following code into the "style.css" file, or you can download the file from [GitHub](https://github.com/Kellswork/golang-todo-app/tree/feat/setup-html-template-and-asset-files/static). (link to file on GitHub).
-4. Link the css file to “index.html” file. make sure you have added the css link to the `<head>` tag in the index.html file
+4. Link the css file to “**index.html**” file.
+Make sure you have added the css link to the `<head>` tag in the index.html file

 ```html
 <head>